How do Footballer Contracts Work?

 The Release Clause

 The ‘release clause’ is one of the most common clauses.
 These are relatively uncommon in Premier League footballer contracts but more common in other European Leagues.
-A release clause is a pre-agreed-upon amount for which another team can bid on a player, with the selling team obligated to accept the offer.

 When entering into long-term contracts, players have an element of freedom because they know that if a club is willing to pay a certain amount, they will have the option to leave, even if the selling club does not want them to.
-Of course, this gives the club less power.
-The release clause is usually in the form of a very large sum in excess of the player’s market value.

-Spanish Football (Soccer) Release Clauses
+Spanish Soccer Release Clauses

-Release clauses work differently in Spanish football (soccer).
-The money must be provided by the player to the Spanish FA.
 The player would have to receive this money from the club that wishes to activate the clause, who would then transfer it to league officials.

 There, they approve the contract termination and hand over the money to the selling club.
 In 2019, Antione Griezmann left Atletico Madrid for Barcelona after Atletico Madrid triggered the €120 million release clause.